 Notes: Marginal Fern is not indigenous to the Garden.
 Eloise brought in the first plants in September 1908 from Bear Mountain, Mass.
 In 1909 she brought in more from the same source.
 Six from Gillett's Nursery in Southwick Mass in 1918.
-In Miss Butler's day the plant was still frequently classified as Aspedium marginale, although D. marginalis had already been assigned.
+In Miss Butler's day she was using the now unaccepted name of Aspedium marginale, although D. marginalis had already been assigned in 1848.
 Martha Crone added additional plants in 1934 obtained from Ferndale Nursery in Askov Minn, operated by a Mr. Burgess.
 More were planted in 1955 and in 1956 she added 55 plants from The Three Laurels, in Marshall NC, when she was developing the Fern Glen.
-The fern has since died out in the Garden.
-It was listed on the 1986 census and on plant lists as late as 2002.

 Marginal Fern is quite rare in Minnesota.
 It was not discovered in the State until 1981 when some were found in Houston County.
 Since then a smaller group was found in neighboring Filmore County.
 The fern was elevated from "Threatened" to the "Endangered Species List" in 2013.
 The range of Marginal Fern in North America is generally east of Minnesota from the Mississippi River to the east coast, excepting Florida and Louisiana.
 In Canada it is reported in all provinces from Ontario eastward and has also been found in Greenland.